Syfy Insider Exclusive

 Casper (1995)

 Director Brad Silberling remembers the day his career forever changed as though it were only yesterday.
 While working on the TV series Brooklyn Bridge in the early 1990s, he got a call from the show's creator, Gary David Goldberg with some news: Steven Spielberg wanted to meet with him.
 At first, he thought Goldberg was playing some sort of cruel practical joke.
-That is, until he wound up in the Amblin offices on the Universal Pictures lot, being offered a chance to direct his first feature-length film by the King of Hollywood himself.
+That is until he wound up in the Amblin offices on the Universal Pictures lot, being offered a chance to direct his first feature-length film by the King of Hollywood himself.

 "He said, ‘I was you [once].
 I was in that situation and I needed somebody to have the trust and faith that I could make the leap to start making movies," Silberling recalls of his first meeting with Spielberg. "'I saw the show that you did' — which was an episode of Brooklyn Bridge — 'I could see you were making a movie, but you only had a half hour to make it.
 I'd love to help you make a longer one.’"

 Spielberg wanted to tap him as director for an English remake of a French comedy at Warner Bros.
-The project ultimately fell apart while the cinematic legend was off in Poland making the seminal Holocaust drama Schindler's List, but he never forgot the young moviemaker that showed promise.
+The project ultimately fell apart while the cinematic legend was off in Poland making the seminal Holocaust drama.
+Schindler's List, but Spielberg never forgot the young moviemaker that showed promise.
 Right before Thanksgiving of 1993, Silberling was in Hawaii, prepping to shoot a new television show (the short-lived The Byrds of Paradise) when he got another call from the Man on High.

 "He led with, ‘Okay, this one's really gonna happen and it's gonna go pretty fast.’
 I said, ‘It’s what?’
 And he kind of like muttered, ‘Casper...’
 When I finally heard him, I said, ‘Wait, Casper the ghost, Casper?’
 He said, ‘Yep.
 It's gonna be awesome.
 It's live-action.
 We finally just cracked the code with Jurassic two years ago, so the ghosts will be CG.’
 I thought he was out of his mind and I said, ‘You know what I do?
 I dated an animator at UCLA, but I don't do animation.’
 He was fantastic and said, ‘No, what you do and what’s in your heart is what this movie needs.
 I didn't know anything about the CG stuff until we were making Jurassic.
 You’ll be fine.'"